wmaucla/wmaucla.github.io/_posts/2014-3-3-Hello-World.md

 title: Hello everyone!
 ---

-Thanks for taking a look at the my repo!
+Thanks for taking a look at my blog!
 Exciting content should be posted soon.